hmgu-itg/metacarpa/README.md

 ### Binaries

 METACARPA is compiled as a static Linux x64 executable.
-Running it should be as simple as downloading [this executable](https://bitbucket.org/agilly/metacarpa/downloads/metacarpa) and running it.
+You can download it in the [latest release](https://github.com/wtsi-team144/metacarpa/releases/), alternatively you can try and compile from source below.

 > The program is still under development and deployment has not yet been tested extensively.
 Please email the author if you encounter any problems.